 Q What do I have to do to get my Private Pilot's Licence?

-A You must have 'logged' a minimum of 45 hours flying time for a JAA PPL, or 32 hours for the NPPL, before you complete your qualifying tests, all of which must have been flown under the direction a qualified flying instructor, including a minimum of 10 hours ‘solo'.
-Before you can fly ‘solo' you must be sixteen years of age and hold a valid medical certificate (depending on which course you decide to follow, there is a list of CAA Medical Examiners in your area on the CAA web site, alternatively you can obtain a medical from your local GP, the course you choose dictates the type of medical you require).
-You must also obtain ground training on all subjects associated with your practical flying.
+A To begin with, simply give us a call and arrange a convenient time to come along and have your first flight, we are open 7 days a week, 0900-1800 or dusk in the Spring & Summer.
+You can have a flight at any age, but the hours will not count towards the requirements for licence issue until you are 14, so we wouldn’t recommend doing much before that.
+Depending on which licence you decide to train for you must have 'logged' a minimum of 30-45 hours flying time (30 for a LAPL, 32 for the NPPL, 45 for a PPL) plus your qualifying tests, all of which must have been flown under the direction a qualified flying instructor, including a minimum of 6-10 hours ‘solo' (6 for a LAPL, 10 for the NPPL & PPL).
+Before you can fly ‘solo' you must be sixteen years of age and hold a valid medical certificate (the course you choose dictates the type of medical you require).
+You must also obtain ground training and pass 9 multi-choice exams on all subjects associated with your practical flying.
+Please see the Training Courses page of the website for more details.

 Q How long does it take and what does it involve?

-A You will receive your training in a dual controlled aircraft; we use Piper Tomahawk, Warrior and Archer aircraft.
+A You will receive your training in a dual-controlled aircraft; we use Piper Tomahawk, Warrior and Archer aircraft.
 Each flight will start with a pre flight briefing which lasts about 30 minutes and will be followed by a de-brief to make sure you have fully understood what you have done and cover any questions you may now have.
 We don't want to baffle you with too much information at once so don't be afraid to ask as many questions as you need to.
-As for how long it will take, there are many deciding factors involved with the time period, weather, money and your time; there is no limit as to how long you take although your ground exams do have an expiration date.
-If you have the time to attend daily it is possible, weather permitting to obtain your PPL in 4 to 6 weeks, if like most people you are unable to take 6 weeks off work then it is more realistic to expect it to take 6 to 12 months, but again as with all things aviation the Great British Weather plays a huge part in this.
+As for how long it will take, there are many influencing factors involved with this; primarily the weather, financial constraints, how much natural ability & co-ordination you possess and your availability, there is no limit as to how long you take although the theoretical exams do have a validity period.
+If you can arrange to fly several days a week, it is possible to obtain your PPL in less than a month.
+If like most people you are unable to take 4 weeks off work, then it is more realistic to expect it to take 6 to 12 months.
+If you are having a lesson a month, then it is likely to take several years, but you will get there in the end.

 Q What exams do I need to do for my PPL?

-A There are seven written examinations to be taken: Air Law and Operational Procedures, Human Performance and Limitations, Aircraft General Knowledge and Principles of Flight, Flight Performance and Planning, Meteorology, Navigation and Communications (there is also a Communications Oral exam).
-All of the exams are multiple choice requiring 75% to pass.
-All the exams should be taken over a period not exceeding 18 months. and from the date you pass the final exam you have 2 years to apply for your licence.
-With our exceptional ground schooling in these subjects you should have no difficulty with passing these.
-All of the ground exams can be taken here with us.
-Depending on which licence (PPL/NPPL) you are doing there are one or two flight tests to be undertaken.
-These can also be done at CFT with one of our in-house examiners.
+A There are nine written examinations to be taken: Air Law, Operational Procedures, Human Performance, Meteorology, Navigation, Flight Performance & Planning, Aircraft General Knowledge, Principles of Flight and Radio Telephony (there is also a Radio Telephony oral exam).
+All of the written exams are multiple choice requiring 75% or higher to pass, please see the licences sections of our Training Courses page for more details.
+With the help of our exceptional ground schooling in these subjects, you should have no difficulty with passing these, we have never had anyone who couldn’t attain a licence because of the theoretical knowledge requirements.
+All of the exams can be taken here with us at CFT.
+Depending on which licence (PPL/LAPL//NPPL) you are doing there are one or two flight tests to be undertaken these can also be done here at CFT with one of our in-house examiners.

 Q I want to fly for a career, what do I do?